guiperry/agent-auditor/documentation/docsify/deployment/EC2_COST_MANAGEMENT.md

 ## Security Considerations

-- The SSH key path is set to `~/AEGONG.pem` - update this to match your key location
+- Configure the SSH key path (`ec2_ssh_key_file`) to match your key location
 - Consider using AWS Secrets Manager or Ansible Vault for sensitive information
 - Restrict SSH access to specific IP addresses in your security group configuration
+- Use a dedicated IAM role with minimal permissions for the EC2 instance